antistatique/leckerli/README.md

 ### Google Tag Manager

-For Google Tag Manager integration, you should use the leckerli custom tag template, see [GTM integration](./doc/GTM_INTEGRATION.md) for more information.
+For Google Tag Manager integration, you should use the Leckerli custom tag template, see [GTM integration](./doc/GTM_INTEGRATION.md) for more information.

 ### Local files